Skip to main content

 To relieve pain, your physical therapist may prescribe:

-• Rest from the aggravating activity or exercise
+• Resting from activity or exercise that causes pain.

-• Icing the tender area for 5 to 10 minutes, 1 to 3 times a day
+• Icing the sore area for five to 10 minutes, one to three times a day.

-• Exercises to gently stretch the muscles around the shin
+• Exercises to gently stretch and strengthen the muscles around your shin.

-• Taping the arch of the foot or the affected leg muscles
+• Taping the arch of your foot or the muscles in your leg.

-To help strengthen weak muscles, your physical therapist may teach you:
+To strengthen weak muscles, your physical therapist may teach you:

-• Exercises that increase your arch and shin muscle strength to decrease the overpronation (flattening out) of the arch of the foot
+• Exercises that increase your arch and shin muscle strength.
+These can help to decrease overpronation (flattening out) of the arch of the foot.

 Your treatment also may include:

-• Single-leg exercises including squats, reaching exercises, or heel raises
+• Single-leg exercises, including balancing, squats, reaching exercises, or heel raises.

 Can This Injury or Condition Be Prevented?

-To prevent MTSS, physical therapists recommend that you:
+To prevent shin splints, physical therapists recommend that you:

 • Perform dynamic stretches before exercising and static stretches after exercising.